 By Sandra Desrochers

-To help make Reebee a reality, the co-founders turned to VentureStart, a program funded by the Federal Economic Development Agency for Southern Ontario (FedDev Ontario).
-FedDev’s Scientists and Engineers in Business (SEB) initiative contributes $7.5 million to VentureStart.
+To help kick-start his company, the new entrepreneur accessed VentureStart, a program funded by the Federal Economic Development Agency for southern Ontario (FedDev Ontario).
+VentureStart received $7.5 million in funding through FedDev Ontario’s Scientists and Engineers in Business (SEB) initiative.
 The program provides emerging entrepreneurs in the science, technology, engineering and math (STEM) fields with training, mentoring and seed financing to develop their ideas, commercialize their products and grow their companies.